Final Project

 Our rubric for evaluating final projects considers two major areas and one bonus opportunity:

 • Execution.
 This category evaluates the team’s execution on delivering on the project's goals.
-Our basic expectation is that the core functionality is operational and able to give a successful demo at the project session.
+The basic expectation is that the core functionality is operational and you have a successful demo at the project session.
 Your further efforts to develop a fully complete set of features, add a high level of polish, design a system that is pleasing to use, build in robustness, and so on will be acknowledged as going above and beyond in the execution category.
 Execution success is highly correlated with strong teamwork, so your upfront investment in thoughtful planning, time management, and good engineering practice will pay off here.

 • Originality/Artistry.
-Although you can have a successful project that reproduces the work of another, we want to nudge you toward attempting a project that is uniquely your own, that mixes your interests and inspirations in imaginative ways or builds something particularly delightful or purposeful to you.
+We also want to nudge you toward a project that is uniquely your own, that mixes your interests and inspirations in imaginative ways or builds something particularly delightful or purposeful to you.
 We round out the project evaluation with a small nod to its creativity and a reward for your efforts to bring beauty, purpose, joy, elegance, inspiration, or fun to the task.

 Additional resources